apache/ozone/hadoop-hdds/docs/content/security/SecuringTDE.md

 logins using configured
 **ozone.s3g.kerberos.keytab.file**  and **ozone.s3g.kerberos.principal**.

 The below two configurations must be added to the kms-site.xml to allow the S3Gateway principal to act as a proxy for other users.
+In this example, "ozone.s3g.kerberos.principal" is assumed to be "s3g"

 ```
 <property>